-- Baker Foundation Grants: for the building of or additions to Sunday Schools
+For the building of or additions to Sunday Schools.

-- Carleton Fund Grants: for repairs and/or renovations to rectories occupied by clergy
+For repairs or renovations to rectories occupied by clergy.

-- Ferguson Grants: for the construction, purchase, alteration or renovation of a buildings for use as a home for the aged
+For the construction, purchase, alteration or renovation of a buildings for use as a home for the aged.

-- York Rectors Fund: for rectors within certain geographic boundaries to fund special projects
+For rectors within certain geographic boundaries to fund special projects.

 The Anglican Foundation of Canada distributes grants and loans to causes that are new or for which funds are not easily accessed or financed.
 Programs supported by the Foundation can include building projects, accessibility upgrades, creative arts programs, theological student bursaries, camps, Indigenous prayer and peace circles, and much more.
-(Note: You’ll need to apply through the Diocese, not directly to the Foundation).
+(You’ll need to apply through the Diocese, not directly to the foundation).

 The Bishop’s Company Fund provides discretionary funds for the bishops so that they might come to the aid of clergy and their families with emergency needs.

-The Most Reverend Frederick James Hiltz Scholarship Fund provides funding annually to active clergy of the Diocese of Toronto, members of religious orders, postulants and laity, including Diocesan Centre and parish staff, to attend courses at St. George’s College in Jerusalem.
-You’ll need to apply through the Diocese, not directly to the Fund.
-Learn more by reviewing the scholarship guidelines and application form.
+The Most Reverend Frederick James Hiltz Scholarship Fund provides funding annually across the Anglican Church of Canada to active clergy, members of religious orders, postulants and laity, including Diocesan Centre and parish staff, to attend courses at St. George’s College in Jerusalem.
+You’ll need to apply through the Diocese, not directly to the fund.

 Active clergy in the Diocese of Toronto, as well as some diocesan lay staff, may be eligible for Professional Development Grants (diocesan), Discretionary Medical and Dental Grants (diocesan) and Sabbatical Grants (National Church).